syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ### Horizontal translation

- The SfPulsingTile control supports translation of the content along the x-axis by setting [RadiusX](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~RadiusX.html) property.
+Horizontal translation allows the content of the tile to move from left to right along x-axis.
+The PulsingTile supports horizontal translation by setting [RadiusX](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~RadiusX.html) property.
+The RadiusX specifies the translation range of the content along the x-axis.

 {% tabs %}
 {% highlight XAML %}